 Because they put pressure on the teeth nearby or because of infection, impacted wisdom teeth frequently cause significant pain.
 If there isn't enough room for the wisdom teeth to erupt properly, impacted wisdom teeth can also cause crowding and tooth damage.

 Bacterial infections may lead to pockets filled with pus.
 This not only creates painful sensitivity, but can also develop into a more serious, or even life-threatening, condition.

-Gum disease (periodontal disease) can range from early stage (gingivitis) to moderate and severe.
-In the early stages, your dentist may treat your gingivitis with a procedure called scaling and root planing – the process of removing plaque buildup from the gum line.
+Gum disease (periodontal disease) can be mild (gingivitis) or severe (periodontal disease).
+In the early stages of gingivitis, your dentist may treat it with a procedure called scaling and root planing, which involves removing plaque buildup from the gum line.

 For a more urgent case that’s progressed to severe gum disease, you may need a root canal, antibiotics, and/or surgery.

 We should note that some people experience temporary tooth sensitivity, which doesn’t necessarily indicate a serious problem.

 Using toothpaste made for sensitive teeth may help.
 You should also attempt to avoid eating extremely hot or cold food and drinks until the sensitivity goes away.

 If you notice ongoing sensitivity (for more than a couple of days), this may be cause for more serious concern, such as gum recession, and you should see your dentist.

 There are times when the source of your tooth pain is not inside your mouth.
 Symptoms of a toothache can be caused by viral or sinus infections, vitamin deficiencies, headaches, or colds.